 The Company leases office space in Puerto Rico under a non-cancellable operating lease which commenced in September 2023 and expires August 2026.
 Prior to this lease, the Company held a short-term lease, therefore the Company recorded an initial right-of-use ("ROU") asset and lease liability upon signing the new lease agreement.
-Lease expense for the three and six months ended June 30, 2024 amounted to \$39.5 thousand and \$79.0 thousand.
+Lease expense for the three and nine months ended September 30, 2024 amounted to \$39.5 thousand and \$0.1 million.

-In addition, the Company rents office space from the Law Firm, which is on a month-to-month basis and therefore is not included within the ROU Asset and Lease liability nor in the future minimum lease payments below.
+In addition, the Company rents office space from the Law Firm, on a month-to-month basis, and therefore is not included within the ROU Asset and Lease liability nor in the future minimum lease payments below.
 In July 2024, the Law Firm's lease expired and the Law Firm moved to a new location; as a result, the Company moved its corporate headquarters to the Law Firm's new location under a new lease, which is also on a month-to-month basis.
-Short-term rent expense for the three and six months ended June 30, 2024 and 2023 was \$0.2 million and \$0.7 million, and \$0.3 million and \$0.6 million, respectively.
+Short-term rent expense for the three and nine months ended September 30, 2024 and 2023 was \$0.1 million and \$0.8 million, and \$0.3 million and \$0.9 million, respectively.

-As of June 30, 2024, the weighted-average lease term and weighted-average discount rate were 2.2 years and 15.31%, respectively.
+As of September 30, 2024, the weighted-average lease term and weighted-average discount rate were 1.9 years and 15.31%, respectively.